jetsgit/set_game/README.md

 The Game of Set
 ==============

-**This is the classic game of Set, invented by Marsha Falco in 1974.**

 It was inspired by her work in genetics, which she decided could be more fun.
 There are 81 cards in the deck.
 The idea is to create a set which consists of 3 cards, where their properties are either